menandmice/micetro_docs/guides/implementation/running_micetro.rst

 Linux
 -----

-After installation, all Men&Mice components are configured as system processes available through ``systemctl``.
+After installation, all Micetro components are configured as system processes available through ``systemctl``.
 Only use ``systemctl`` to stop, (re)start, and query the status of the components, i.e.:

 .. code-block:: bash